vercel/modelfusion/docs/guide/index.md

 # Getting Started

-**ModelFusion** is an abstraction layer for integrating AI models into JavaScript and TypeScript applications, unifying the API for common operations such as text streaming, structure generation, and tool usage.
+**ModelFusion** is an abstraction layer for integrating AI models into JavaScript and TypeScript applications, unifying the API for common operations such as **text streaming**, **structure generation**, and **tool usage**.
 It provides features to support production environments, including observability hooks, logging, and automatic retries.
 You can use ModelFusion to build AI applications, chatbots, and agents.

 - **Vendor-neutral**: ModelFusion is a non-commercial open source project that is community-driven.
 You can use it with any supported provider.
 - **Multi-modal**: ModelFusion supports a wide range of models including text generation, image generation, vision, text-to-speech, speech-to-text, and embedding models.